-Ring groups are a traditional feature which is used in an enterprise phone system.
+Ring groups are a traditional feature that is used in an enterprise phone system.
 It is an excellent tool for managing incoming calls within an organisation.
 VoIP system ring groups are more powerful as they offer a lot more options for the distribution of all incoming calls among a group of employees.
 Before we discuss how to set a ring group, we should understand the critical details of a Ring group and how it is beneficial.
 What exactly is a ring group and why you need one or more ring group in your office?

 What are Ring groups?

-A Ring group is a method for several devices to ring whenever there is an incoming call.
-Anytime there is an incoming call it is connected to a ring group and every device which is included in the ring group will start ringing in a precise order or simultaneously.
+A Ring Group is a method for several devices to ring whenever there is an incoming call.
+Anytime there is an incoming call it is connected to a ring group and every device which is included in the ring group will start ringing in precise order or simultaneously.
 You can change ring group details such as:

 - The specific order in which the devices should ring.